Cautioncrazy/PokemonEssentialsPlugins/README.md

 pbGiveRandomHM([:HM01]) # Excludes HM01 (and any already owned)

-D. Giving a Random TM or HM (combined pool)
-Call the helper function:
+D. Giving a Random TM or HM (combined pool, using Random HM-TM Selector.rb) Call the helper function:

 pbGiveRandomTMorHM